coderplex-org/coderplex/CONTRIBUTING.md

     ```
     App now opens at `localhost:3000` in your default browser.
     > You may get this [error]() if any other app is already running the above port.

-### Sending a Pull Request

-*Working on your first Pull Request?
-You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)*

 #### Before submitting:
 1. Fork the [repository](https://github.com/coderplex/coderplex).